ibm-cloud-docs/BlockStorage/adjustable-iops.md

 | 8,000 - 9,999    | 500 - 48,000|
 | 10,000 - 12,000| 1,000 - 48,000|
 {: caption="Table 1.
 Available IOPS based on volume size." caption-side="bottom"}

+Maximum IOPS for block storage volumes varies based on volume size.
+The maximum IOPS for a volume is 48,000 IOPS.

 ## Effect of IOPS adjustment on replication
 {: #iopschangeeffectonreplicas}